mplspunk/awesome-privacy-engineering/README.md

 ---
 * [LINDDUN](https://www.linddun.org/linddun) - The LINDDUN privacy engineering framework provides systematic support for the elicitation and mitigation of privacy threats in software systems.
 * [LINDDUN GO](https://www.linddun.org/go) - LINDDUN GO is designed to give you a quick start to privacy threat modeling.
-* [Plot4AI](https://plot4.ai/) - A threat modeling library to help practitioners build responsible AI.
+* [PLOT4AI](https://plot4.ai/) - Privacy Library Of Threats 4 Artificial Intelligence (PLOT4AI) is a threat modeling library to help practitioners build responsible artificial intelligence.

 ### Machine Learning and Algorithmic Bias
 ---